SirLich/umm-laundry-api/readme.md

 # UMM Laundy API

-This api is built using [Flask](https://www.fullstackpython.com/flask.html), which is a simple web-framework.
+This api is built using [Flask](https://www.fullstackpython.com/flask.html), which is a simple python web-framework.

 Json files can be found in the [static folder](app/static).